Universal Psychology Postdoctoral Directory

 Weekly didactics with our psychiatry fellows present an opportunity for interprofessional learning (2 hours).
 In addition, a variety of serialized and one-off training opportunities such as seminars and didactics are regularly available to the fellow and co-occur with other trainees and other health system staff (PCIT, ADOS assessment, Motivational Interviewing, CBIT have been offered in the past).
 Fellows have the opportunity to attend weekly didactics are held in conjunction with EVMS Psychiatry Residents regarding a variety of mental health topics presented by EVMS Department of Pediatrics and Department of Psychiatry faculty.
 Topics are varied and may include presentations regarding social determinants of health, child development, specific evidence-based interventions and/or medication management approaches, psychological assessment, or specific conditions such as Somatoform Disorders, to name a few.

 The fellow receives a minimum of three hours of supervision from psychology faculty members each week focused on developing clinical skills, as well as "supervision of supervision" and professional identity and development.
 The fellow will also provide clinical supervision to practicum students in clinical psychology.
-The supervision and clinical experiences provided are designed to meet the current postdoctoral experience requirements in most states.
+The supervision and clinical experiences provided are designed to meet the

 Additional Information